SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 ```

 ## Fixtures
-**Fixtures** in django are another useful way to dump data and add the data to our database, and they are our preferred
+**Fixtures** in Django are another useful way to dump data and add the data to our database, and they are our preferred
 method.
 An example of a fixtures file is [datadump.json](https://github.com/SELab-2/Dr-Trottoir-4/blob/develop/backend/datadump.json).

 In order to create a data dump of our database file using docker, we can use the command: